top of page

 THURS, NOV 9, 2023

-Join us for our first open information session for tenants being demovicted.
-Learn more about the process, your rights, and connect with tenants who have already been through the process.
+We held our first open information session for tenants being demovicted.
+We let tenants know more about the process, their rights, and connected them with tenants who have already been through the process.

-Did you receive a demoviction notice but don't know what to do next?
-Join us on Thursday, November 9th at 7PM on Zoom to start learning how to advocate for your building and fellow tenants!
+This session was for tenants who have received a demoviction notice but don't know what to do next.
+Roughly 5 new buildings joined us on Thursday, November 9th at 7PM on Zoom to start learning about how to advocate for their building and fellow tenants!

 WHEN: November 9th at 7PM (EST)